 A wide range of international qualifications will be considered - please contact the Admissions Tutor to find out the criteria that would apply in each case.
-Full terms and conditions together with a list of common grades considered equivalent to A-level are posted on the web.
+Full terms and conditions are posted below.

 To retain the Achievement Scholarship, students must continue to perform at first class level – ie they must achieve an average mark of at least 70% at the end of each year.
 The Excellence Scholarship is awarded for first year only.

 There is no special application process – the awards will be made automatically to all eligible students admitted to the Department of Electronic, Electrical and Systems Engineering at the University of Birmingham who apply by the end of September to commence their studies in the September/October of their year of entry.